mist64/cbmbus_doc/3 Commodore DOS.md

 The [format of the data returned is tokenized Microsoft BASIC](https://www.pagetable.com/?p=273).

 ### Direct-Access Buffer I/O

+The "`#`" name is used to allocate a buffer inside the device that is used for reading and writing sectors.
+This is the syntax:

+`#`[_buffer_number_]

+There is an optional buffer number argument that is not usually used.
+Without it, the device will allocate an unused buffer in the device's RAM.
+If a buffer number is specified, the operation will fail if this particular buffer is not available.
+This is useful for allocating memory in the device in order to upload code for execution.
+The mapping from buffer number to RAM address is device-specific - but so is the uploaded code[^4].

+The number of the allocated buffer will be returned  XXX

+10 fori=0to10
+20 open2,8,2,"#"+str$(i)
+30 dos
+40 close2
+50 next
+run

+The buffer stays allocated as long as the named channel is open.
+The "`B-R`", "`B-W`", "`B-P`", "`U1`" and "`U2`" commands on the command channel take the channel number of the buffer as an argument.

 * "#"
 	* fn "#" or "#n", where n is the buffer number (0-4 on 1541)
 	* command channel will return buffer number